ankurahuja-tech/trip-planner/README.md

 * create, view, update and delete trips with specified dates and descriptions,
 * upload photos for each trip (current app version supports 1 photo per trip).

-You can see the live version of the app at [Trip Planner](https://trip-planner-website.herokuapp.com "Trip Planner").
+The live version of the app at [Trip Planner](https://trip-planner-website.herokuapp.com "Trip Planner") is currently unavailable.

-You can also install the app locally, following the below instructions.
+**You can however install the app locally, following the below instructions.**
 ## Setup

 You will need Docker installed to run app locally.